ajwills72/rmip/docs/build_collect.md

 Chris Longmore is building a [library](openses_lib.md) of OpenSesame scripts that students can access.

-### High intensity session
+### High- and low-intensity sessions

-Whole session is dedicated to achieving the following goal: Have a working, bug-checked OpenSesame script ready to go.
+Both sessions are dedicated to achieving the following goal: Have a working, bug-checked OpenSesame script ready to go.
 The tasks, which they need to divide between members of the group include: